From volunteer to valued leader: Perla’s 29-year journey with SMRC

 Finding her place in Diverse Care

-Eventually, Perla moved into a Diverse Care Coordinator role—a perfect fit for her heart and skills.
+Perla eventually moved into her current Diverse Care Client Support Officer which was a perfect fit for her heart and skills.

 “For me, my heart goes with community services,” she said.
 “Making the life of a client a difference… [you] bend backwards because you put yourself in the situation—what if it’s my family?”